If you want to learn how to make stickers with Cricut, you’ve come to the right place!

-The best budget printer (around $100) I’ve found is the HP Envy 7640 Wireless All-in-One.
+The best budget printer I’ve found is the HP ENVY 7855 Wireless All-in-One.
 This printer prints beautifully, and can handle heavier weight paper so it won’t have trouble with the thickness of printable vinyl.

 If you are picking out a printer, there are a few things to consider:

 - Dye or pigment.
 Pigment-based ink creates longer-lasting images.
 Dye-based ink works best on glossy paper.

 - 4 or 6 color cartridges.
 4 cartridges (CMYK) should be sufficient.
 If you know you’ll be using designs with large dynamic color ranges and subtle shading, check out printers with 6 color cartridges.